 - M&E Plan – including indicators, targets and timelines, and methods for reporting and data collection

 In order to enhance the chances of success and ensure political buy-in from all concerned parties, stakeholders at all levels should be consulted in the drafting process before the policy is finalized.

-Setting goals and objectives will help the multisectorial coordinating group know where to focus its energy and how to direct its resources.
-See Elements of a national action plan for suggestions of different policy areas that could be covered under a national action plan on antibiotic resistance.
+Setting goals and objectives will help the multi-stakeholder coordinating group know where to focus its energy and how to direct its resources.
+See Implement the plan for suggestions of different policy areas that could be covered under a national action plan on antibiotic resistance.

 - Results Oriented

 A good implementation plan will cover the steps in the process, what actions are needed to be taken, by who and when, as well as what resources are needed and how to measure progress.
 For the national plan to be successful, budget capacity must be allocated to all parts of the national action plan and its implementation phase.
 A thorough mapping of available resources can serve as the foundation for budget allocation.
 In low- and middle-income settings, external funding such as aid or NGO resources may make up an important part of health sector finance.
 When existing resources have been analyzed, a financial plan for implementation and necessary capacity building can be made.
 In order to successfully ensure necessary budget allocation, economic arguments might be the most convincing to the ministry of finance or other responsible government department.
 A proper cost-analysis of action vs. non-action can be key, especially in low- and middle-income settings.
 In addition, an operational plan can include:

 - Communication plan: How will the plans be communicated to those directly and indirectly involved with the process?

 - Resource mobilization: How will plans be financed in the short- and long-term?

 - Surveillance: What activities will occur to address surveillance in human, animal, plant and environment health?

 - AMR stewardship: What activities will occur to address rational use of antibiotics in human, animal, plant and environment health?